Egypt’s Economic & Investment profile

 ii- Political overview:

 ⦁ Egypt is a presidential republic.
-The current president is Abdel Fattah El Sisi, who was elected to his first four-year term in May 2014.
-The head of state is elected by absolute majority, over two rounds.
+The current president is Abdel Fattah El Sisi, who was elected to his first term in May 2014.
+The head of state is elected by absolute majority.
 The current head of government is Prime Minister Mostafa Madbouly, who was appointed by President El Sisi and approved by the House of Representatives in June 2018.

 ⦁ The legislative branch is unicameral.
 The House of Representatives is a 596-seat body.
 The vast majority of representatives (448) are elected under an individual candidacy system, under which candidates can run as independents or through an affiliation with a party.
 A further 120 seats are filled through a vote using party list constituencies, while the remaining 28 representatives are appointed by the president.
 The last election was held in December 2015, with the majority of seats (351) filled by independent candidates.